 - Adhere to basic security doctrines such as allowing users to see only the information necessary to do their jobs.

-If this sounds like a daunting list, remember our cybersecurity and resilience experts can help.
-Learn more about Information Security Management IT Consulting from Sungard Availability Services.
+If this sounds like a daunting To Do list, remember Sungard Availability Services’ cybersecurity and resilience experts can help.